-This course teaches cross country skiing technique fundamentals, clothing systems for winter activities, proper equipment selection and utilization, travel and route finding skills, and basic avalanche evaluation.
+This course provides an introduction to the fundamental skills and knowledge of cross-country skiing, including clothing systems for winter activities, proper equipment selection and utilization, travel and route finding skills, and basic avalanche evaluation.
 This course may be repeated for credit.